rusticstuff/simdutf8/bench/BENCHMARKING.md

 * single 0-initialized temp buf -> ❌ not faster
 * single aligned buffer -> ❌ not faster
 * two buffers, aligned -> ✔️ improved perf.
+* unaligned reads + prefetching -> ✔️ almost as good as aligned reads, better if two extra blocks are read (beginning and end) due to unaligned data
 * Aligment on `Utf8CheckingState<T>` and `SimdInput` -> ❌ not faster, but seems like a good idea nevertheless

 ### Laptops